 After you’ve completed baby step 2, now you work on building up your emergency savings above that $1000 starter fund.
 Add up all your regular monthly expenses, and work on saving up 3x-6x that amount.
 If you’re job is very secure, maybe you’ll feel comfortable saving three months of expenses.
 On the other hand, if your job is a bit turbulent or you’re worried about the economy, then save six months of expenses.

 As you work on increasing your savings, you might want to consider depositing the money into a high interest account.
-CIT Bank is a reputable online bank with high interest rates, or you might shop around for a good rate at a local community bank.
+CIT Bank is a reputable online bank with high interest rates (check out their money market savings account), or you might shop around for a good rate at a local community bank.

 Baby Step 4 – Invest 15% of your income into pre-tax and Roth IRA retirement accounts.